humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 // b === 0.5
 ```

-It's very powerful.
 It can be used to declaratively translate two or more linear numbers into non-linear series of numbers, colors, or complex strings.

 For instance in this demo of an Apple Watch app screen, each icon is passively transforming its scale and position from the `x`/`y` position of the pannable container: